Virginia Landlord-Tenant Act

 virginia landlord tenant law early termination of rental agreement

-Conflicts between landlords and tenants are not uncommon in the state of Virginia.
-A small claims court can hear and determine cases up to an amount of $5,000.
+Conflicts between landlords and renters are not uncommon in the state of Virginia.
+A small claims court deals with the court process and can hear and determine cases up to an amount of $5,000 for both the landlord and the tenant.

 4. Privacy Rights

-Virginia Landlord Tenant law says that a landlord must notify their tenants of intended entry beforehand.
-If you want to enter to make routine repairs, then you must provide your tenants with a notice of at least 24 hours.
+Virginia local Landlord Tenant Act says that a landlord must notify their tenants of intended entry beforehand throughout the lease agreement or rental agreement term.
+If you want to enter to make routine repairs, then you must provide written notice to your tenants of at least 24 hours.

-Landlords may require entry to a rented property for a variety of reasons, including: to make needed repairs, in case of abandonment by the tenant, due to a court order, due to an emergency, and when looking to show the property to purchasers, mortgagers or a possible replacement tenant to rent the space.
+Virginia residential landlords may require entry to a rented property for a variety of reasons, including: to make needed repairs, in case of abandonment by the tenant, due to a court order, due to an emergency, and when looking to show the unit to purchasers, mortgagers or a possible replacement tenant to rent the space.

 Disclaimer: This article is informational and not meant to be a substitute for professional legal advice.
 Laws change often, and this blog may not be updated at the time of your reading.
-If you need further clarification, please consider hiring an attorney or an experienced Virignia property management company.
+If you need further clarification, please consider seeking qualified legal assistance from an attorney or an experienced Virignia property management company.